oskar-j/fastcat/README.md

 #### Which Python versions are supported?

-Basically all Python 3+ versions.
-According to Travis, it works with PyPy as well.
+Basically all Python 3+ versions (tested on Travis with version `3.5` and above).
+There are ongoing efforts to make it work on PyPy as well.

 #### Which languages are supported?